kendalled/ult-yuzu/content/en/controllers.md

   If you try running Delfinovin and it seems to crash, follow <a href="https://www.youtube.com/watch?v=bi2hf6VxmiI" title="Video Guide to Fix Delfinovin" target="_blank">this guide</a> <b>exactly</b>.
 </alert>

+## Third Party Adapter & GameCube Controller

+Check the [Yuzu documentation](https://yuzu-emu.org/wiki/faq/#how-do-i-use-my-gamecube-controller-adapter) for more information about installing and using GameCube controllers with Yuzu.
+MayFlash and 8BitDo adapters are the easiest to configure.
+If you are using a Mayflash or 8BitDo adapter, simply switch it to PC mode and it will work natively.
+If your third party adapter does not have a PC mode, I am unsure and the steps below may work but are not guaranteed.

 ## Nintendo Pro Controller